mmadil/steelrumors-web/README.md

 - [x] Users can manage their profile information.
 - [x] Users can post links.
 - [x] Users can vote links using AJAX.
+- [x] Background tasks are handled by Celery and Redis.
 - [ ] Add tests.
 - [ ] Refactor.